 There are two ways you can obtain cryptocurrencies: They can be purchased using actual fiat currency through a digital transaction on a cryptocurrency exchange.
-Or, they can be received as newly minted bitcoins dispersed to miners per the blockchain software protocol.
+Or, they can be received as newly minted cryptocurrency coins awarded to miners per the blockchain software protocol.

-Essentially, miners are rewarded in cryptocurrency tokens by validating transactions on the distributed blockchain ledger.
-Such validation is necessary to ensure a bitcoin transaction occurs only once, as well as to prevent attempts to change any transaction in the digital ledger (the blockchain).
+In the latter case, miners are rewarded in cryptocurrency coins by validating transactions on a distributed blockchain ledger.
+Such validation is necessary to ensure a cryptocurrency transaction occurs only once, as well as to prevent attempts to change any transaction in the digital ledger (the blockchain).

 Validation involves computing a cryptographic hash of all the transactions in a block (a collection of transactions), coupled with performing a computational task.
 Once verified, cryptocurrency transactions are extremely resilient to tampering, as manipulating any transaction affects the entire block.
 And altering any block affects the entire blockchain.
 This makes a transaction a permanent part of the distributed blockchain ledger.

 This sounds complicated, and it is.
-So complicated, in fact, that miners must produce millions of guesses to determine the correct answer in validating a transaction block.
+In fact, miners must produce millions of guesses while performing the additional task related to validating a transaction block.
 And that requires enormous computing power.
-The urgency to get it done further adds to the compute power needed: they must work quickly because the first miner to get the correct answers wins the Bitcoins.
+The urgency to get it done further adds to the compute power needed: they must work quickly because the first miner to get the correct answers wins the reward.

 A persistent and deeply hidden insider threat

-This is where a new form of insider threat arises.
-At the time of this writing, a single Bitcoin trades for approximately USD$4,000, which makes mining it potentially very profitable.
+This new form of insider threat poses the question: what happens if the people you trust abuse their privileges to silently mine cryptocurency?
+At the time of this writing, a single Bitcoin trades for approximately USD$5,000, which makes mining it potentially very profitable.
 A single block yields a reward of 12.5 Bitcoin, or about $50,000.

-But while this sounds like easy money, miners face a major hurdle to turning a profit.
-The cost of the computing power, including electricity, needed to make all those guesses and validate transactions to receive Bitcoin is steep.
+This may sound like easy money, but miners face a major hurdle to turning a profit.
+The cost of the computing power, including electricity, needed to make all those guesses and validate transactions to receive coins is steep.

 Attracted by the potential for big profits, unscrupulous insiders have devised schemes to hijack IT resources of their organizations (and individual users’ machines), using them for illicit cryptocurrency mining.
 After all, it’s easier to make a profit when you have both free infrastructure and electricity.

 For example, system administrators or operational security staff could secretly tap the power of a corporate data center or recruit a small amount of computing power from a number of users’ systems.
-Or a hacker might compromise a privileged user and perform the same activities from outside your organization.
+Or a hacker might compromise a privileged user and perform the same activities from outside your organization after stealing credentials.